The new Android Lollipop card widget

 11.5dp specifies 11.5 density-independent

-CardView offers five padding properties to position content within the
+CardView offers five padding attributes to position content within the

 card.
 You can set them in your layout XML or you can call